anthonyjzhang/CloudParameters/README.md

 # AWSCloudParametersWithDynamoDB Project
-This is an extension of my CST-CloudParameters web application.
+This is an extension of my AWSCloudParameters application.
 This adds functionality to the web application to retrieve and filter values from a DynamoDB table, whose name is stored in AWS Systems Manager Parameter Store.

 <h2> 📄 Summary </h2>